|

 - Functions that use the inAppProduct type

-inAppProduct (Type of variable) In french: inAppProduit
+inAppProduct (Variable type) In french: inAppProduit

 The inAppProduct type is used to define the advanced characteristics of a product or subscription for an In-App purchase.
-The characteristics of this product can be defined and changed using different WLanguage properties.
-Remark: For more details on the declaration of this type of variable and the use of WLanguage properties, see Declaring a variable.
+You can define and change the characteristics of this product using different WLanguage properties.
+Note: For more details on the declaration of this type of variable and the use of WLanguage properties, see Declaring a variable.
+MesProduits is array of inAppProduct

-Remarks Properties specific to inAppProduct variables The following properties can be used to handle an In-App product or an In-App subscription: | | | Property name | Type used | Effect |
+Properties Properties specific to inAppProduct variables The following properties can be used to handle an In-App product or an In-App subscription: | | | Property name | Type used | Effect |

 ---|